hmangukia/Portfolio/readme.md

 - However, on the left corner of the navbar, it shows “name”.
 You can change it by going to Portfolio/templates/base.html
 - Inside the body and nav tag, find where “Name” is written.
 Change that to your name and you are good to go!
 - For now, the home page is blank.
 You can add HTML block at Portfolio/templates/index.html

+### More features to be added

+- Documentation on how to host your Portfolio for free(on Heroku)
+- Changing models
+- Presently, the color theme is green.
+Would like to add the option of changing the theme color according user preference
+- Uploading image to be displayed on 'About Me'
+- More to be added soon!

+##### You can contact me any time on hmangukia9@gmail.com or LinkedIn if you are facing any error in installation or hosting.
+Would be more than happy to help for creating index.html as well!